hotwax/oms-documentation/user-manuals/facilities/add-new-facilities.md

 # Add New Facilities

-The process of adding a new facility involves the following steps: Navigate to the `Facilities app` in the `Launchpad` and login to access the app.
+The process of adding a new facility involves the following steps: Navigate to the `Facilities App` in the `Launchpad` and login to access the app.

 {% hint style="info" %}
 Only Users with Admin permissions can log in to the `Facilities app`.
 Users in Administration security group have admin permissions.